-Mathematical modelling is a unique and very challenging interdisciplinary master and postgraduate study programme running at Faculty of Mathematics and Physics, Charles University in Prague.
-The programme combines profound education in mathematics, in particular in
+Mathematical modelling is a unique and very challenging interdisciplinary bachelor, master and postgraduate study programme running at Faculty of Mathematics and Physics, Charles University in Prague.
+The master study programmes combine profound education in mathematics, in particular in

 - mathematical analysis (theory of partial differential equations);